-Nebraska's non-judicial Trust Deeds Act requires a Notice of Default with a 30-day cure period, followed by a Notice of Sale with at least 5 months notice before the sale can occur.
+Nebraska's non-judicial Trust Deeds Act requires a Notice of Default with a 30-day cure period under Neb.
+Rev. Stat. § 76-1006, followed by a Notice of Sale under Neb.
+Rev. Stat. § 76-1007 — requiring five consecutive weekly publications with the last publication at least 10 but no more than 30 days before the sale, creating a minimum pre-sale window of approximately five months.
 Nebraska provides no post-sale redemption period for most residential properties under the non-judicial process.
 Once the trustee sale occurs, the homeowner's ownership is permanently ended.

 Before any Notice of Default is recorded, every modification program is accessible with no formal deadline.
 A complete loss mitigation application submitted during this period triggers federal dual tracking protections that prevent the NOD from being filed.
 The modification runs in the servicer's administrative process — no formal foreclosure clock, no 5-month countdown.
 The best outcome for any Nebraska homeowner is modification before the NOD is ever recorded.